zenstackhq/zenstack-docs/docs/guides/client-extensions.md

 sidebar_position: 11
 ---

-# Using with Prisma Client Extensions
+# Using With Prisma Client Extensions

 [Prisma Client Extension](https://www.prisma.io/docs/orm/prisma-client/client-extensions) is a mechanism for extending the interface and functionality of Prisma Client.
 This guide introduces two ways of using ZenStack with client extensions and their implications.